Carzuiliam/uncalibrated-stereo-vision-system/README.md

 # Uncalibrated Stereo Vision System in MATLAB

 This project shows a basic model of how to create a disparity map from a real scene, using a camera pair, without previous calibration.
+If you are looking for the calibrated version, it's available in [this link](https://github.com/Carzuilha/MATLAB-CalibratedStereoVisionSystem).

 ## Introduction